JuliaBooks/Books.jl/docs/contents/about.md

 M.serve_example()
 ```

-and the one where you do the computations for your package `Foo`:
+and the one where you do the computations for your package:

 ```
-$ julia --project -e  'using Books; using Foo; M = Foo'
+$ julia --project -ie 'using Books'

 julia> gen()
 [...]